 Mirador Junto Plaza Reina Victoria Eugenia

-The lady at the Tourist information centre told em to take the stairs down, soon I was at the bottom of the stairs heading to the bridge over river Eresma.
+The lady at the Tourist information centre told me to take the stairs down, soon I was at the bottom of the stairs leading to the bridge over River Eresma.
 The view of the castle from this serene point was another view I bagged that day.
 I was ever so happy I listened to her.

 It was an hour to get to the train and I had to see the beautiful tower of San Esteban.
 The journey up through the winding streets with the hospital was quick but not easy.
 I passed next to the old Recoletas hospital and before the garden of Poets which belong to the grounds of the Alcazar.

 I eventually arrived at the plaza which was empty with the church closed, damn!
 The tower was still worth exploring.
 It is a typical brick tower with lots of windows.

 Slightly disappointed about San Esteban but excited about my explorations in Segovia I headed back to the Aqueduct where the bus was waiting to take me back to the Guiomar station and back to Madrid.